 Recently, Mexico began licensing offices and real estate agents in certain states, and Quintana Roo is one of them .
-It is not even close to the strong laws applied in the US yet, but it is a good start and national real estate associations like AMPI are forcing their members to become certified and licensed.
-Every day you will see more and more professionals, well-trained and honest agents taking up this noble career.
+It is nowhere near the firm laws enforced in the US But it is a good start and national real estate associations like AMPI are forcing their members to become certified and licensed.
+Every day you will see more and more professional, well-trained and honest agents taking this noble career.

-More and more Americans and Canadians are heading south of the border in search of the sun, the beaches, and the rich Mexican culture and enjoying the excellent cordial service of Mexicans.
-Many of them decided to buy a little piece of paradise down here to enjoy a vacation home, retire, or invest.
+More and more Americans and Canadians head south of the border in search of the sun, beaches, and rich Mexican culture, enjoying the excellent friendly service of Mexicans.
+Many of them decided to buy a little piece of paradise down here to enjoy a vacation home, retire or invest.

-Buying a house in Mexico is an easy procedure when you have a professional broker at your side.
+Buying a home in Mexico is an easy procedure when you have a professional broker by your side.

-The buying process for foreigners looking to buy real estate in Mexico is simple and direct.
-If you have done your due diligence, and are represented by experienced real estate professionals and a highly recommended notary, you will have no problems.
+The buying process for foreigners looking to buy real estate in Mexico is simple and straightforward.
+If you've done your due diligence, and are represented by seasoned real estate professionals and a well-recommended notary, you won't be in trouble.

 Mexico passed the Foreign Investment Law in 1973, allowing foreigners to buy real estate anywhere in the country, the only restrictions are coastal and coastal lands (within 100 km of international borders or within 50 km of the coast).

-In 1993, the law was amended to allow for purchase within restricted areas through a trust, a trust agreement established with a Mexican bank.
+In 1993, the law was amended to allow purchases within restricted areas through a trust, a trust agreement established with a Mexican bank.

 A trust allows a foreign buyer to own property with all the rights and privileges of a citizen.

-Foreigners may also own lands in restricted areas through a Mexican corporation, and these maybe 100% foreign-owned.
+Foreigners can also own land in restricted areas through a Mexican corporation, and these can be 100% foreign owned.

 You should only consider a corporation if you are buying real estate strictly for investment or business.
-If you plan to subdivide and develop the land, a Mexican corporation makes sense.
-Corporations come with more restrictions and disclosure requirements than trusts.
+If you plan to subdivide and develop land, a Mexican corporation makes sense.
+Corporations come with more restrictions and reporting requirements than trusts.

-They are required to submit monthly income and expense reports, completed by a certified accountant, to the Mexican Treasury Department.
-And the assets held in a corporation are considered commercial, so they are subject to additional taxes (VAT, for example).
-The initial costs to establish a corporation will vary depending on the lawyer you use, but the minimum required is $ 50,000 Mexican pesos (approximately US $ 2,800 in today's exchange).
-It will also incur costs for the certified accountant to maintain (from $ 600 to $ 800 a year).
+They are required to submit monthly income and expense reports, completed by a certified accountant, to the Mexican Department of the Treasury.
+And assets held in a corporation are considered commercial, so they are subject to additional taxes (VAT, for example).
+The initial costs to establish a corporation will vary depending on the attorney you use, but the minimum required is $ 50,000 Mexican pesos (approximately US $ 2,800 in today's exchange).
+You will also incur costs for the certified accountant to maintain it ($ 600 to $ 800 per year).

-Regardless of the use of your property, your attorney must participate in the review of your legal status, including the search for titles, the review and preparation of contracts, and the creation of your trust or corporation.
+Regardless of the use of your property, your attorney should be involved in reviewing your legal status, including searching for titles, reviewing and preparing contracts, and creating your trust or corporation.
 Many title companies are now available in Mexico.